 \section{Summary}

-In summary, we have analyzed the available SPS data on $\psi'$ production in $p+A$ collisions measured by NA50 Collaboration.
+In summary, we have analysed the available SPS data on $\psi(2S)$ production in $p+A$ collisions measured by NA50 Collaboration.
 The adapted version of QVZ model is employed for this purpose.
 The model has been found earlier to give reasonable description of $J/\psi$ production at SPS.
-Non-availability of suitable data makes the analysis rather complex by adding large uncertainites in determination of the model parameters.
-For both $\psi'$ and DY initial state modification of the parton distributions inside the target are taken into account.
-Within the QVZ approach, the final state dissociation of the $\psi'$ mesons inside the cold nuclear medium is accounted through the multiple scattering of the pre-resonant $c\bar{c}$ pairs with the spectator nucleons.
+Non-availability of suitable data at low energy collisions, makes the analysis rather complex by adding large uncertainties in determination of the model parameters.
+For both $\psi(2S)$ and DY initial state modification of the parton distributions inside the target are taken into account.
+Within the QVZ approach, the final state dissociation of the $\psi(2S)$ mesons inside the cold nuclear medium is accounted through the multiple scattering of the pre-resonant $c\bar{c}$ pairs with the spectator nucleons.
 The model is found to describe the observed suppression for both forms of the transition probability.
 Model calculations are extrapolated to the FAIR energy domain.
-A much larger suppression is foreseen at SIS100 $p+A$ collisions.
-The preliminary runs at FAIR should be able to remove large uncertainties in the parameters and thus can lead to a much precise estimate.
+A much larger suppression is expected at SIS100 $p+A$ collisions.
+Data from SIS100 should be able to remove large uncertainties in the parameters and thus can lead to a much precise estimate.
 With such precise estimates in $p+A$ scenario one can plan to extrapolate to $A+A$ scenario once SIS300 synchrotron ring becomes operative.